 11.4.1.5 Format

-According to the Manual on the WIGOS, section 2.4.4.1, Members shall report and make available observations in real time through the WIS in the standard formats specified in the Manual on Codes (WMO-No. 306), Volumes I.1, I.2 and I.3., such as the Binary Universal Form for the Representation of meteorological data (BUFR).
+According to the Manual on the WIGOS, section 2.4.4.1, Members shall report and make available observations in real time through the WIS in the standard formats specified in the Manual on Codes (WMO-No. 306), Volumes I.2 and I.3., such as the Binary Universal Form for the Representation of meteorological data (BUFR).
 For example, minimum 100 m vertical resolution of the upper-air measurements requires that the measurements are taken every 20 s, which can only be achieved through the complete BUFR code.

 11.4.2 Station-level compliance monitoring